 Black Rice Pudding

-It is usually cooked with coconut milk and served with mango and banana.
+They usually cook it with coconut milk and serve it with mango and banana.

-Basically, that’s how I like my breakfast porridges, cooked in coconut milk, such as my Jamaican Cornmeal Porridge, Buckwheat Porridge, Quinoa Breakfast Bowl, and Banana Porridge
+That’s how I like my breakfast porridge, cooked in coconut milk, such as my Jamaican Cornmeal Porridge, Buckwheat Porridge, Quinoa Breakfast Bowl, and Banana Porridge

+Black Rice Pudding